 If you watch TV cooking shows, especially set in restaurants, you may have heard references to food being placed in the salamander.
 You may also have seen plates or other dishes being placed into small oven-like appliances, some of which may look similar to a large toaster oven.
 A salamander, today, is a nickname for a small self-contained broiler unit that is used to finish or brown dishes.

 Salamanders are generally open in front and have racks that easily slide in and out.
-They can be crisp up the top of dishes, toast sub sandwiches, melt cheese, or even be used for actual broiling duty or slow baking.
+They can be used to crisp up the top of dishes, toast sub sandwiches, melt cheese, or even be used for actual broiling duty or slow baking.
 As well, they may be used to keep dishes warm.

 Sometimes, pizza places that sell by the slice will use a salamander to quickly re-melt the cheese and give you a nice hot slice of pizza.
 Although a salamander can be used to melt cheese, there is also a specific type of broiler, similar to the salamander, that is meant to be used as a cheese melter.

 Salamanders, since they can be used for more than one duty, offer a better alternative for most kitchens, but are more expensive and less simple to use than cheese melters.
-Many sources conflate simple cheese melters with salamanders, mistakenly assuming that all such broilers are low-intensity broilers, but a high-quality unit can produce varying range of heat, up to searing temperatures of above 1500°F.
+Many sources conflate simple cheese melters with salamanders, mistakenly assuming that all such broilers are low-intensity broilers, but a high-quality unit can produce a varying range of heat, up to searing temperatures of above 1500°F.

 Salamanders can even be used to broil steaks, which, despite what you may think, is a great way to cook a steak, comparable to grilling, but without the risk of blackening due to flare-ups.
 For a delicate piece of fish, such as a fillet of sole or flounder, a salamander broiler, and broiling in general, may be superior to grilling.